Furrah/blog/content/misc/film_development.md

 ## Method

 1. Fill the light box up with the 300ml of solution and agitate every minute.
 I like to rotate the box for 10 seconds ish and then an invert.
-2. After the development process is complete empty the container and rinse with water for 4 minutes.
+2. After the development process is complete empty the container down the sink and rinse with water for 4 minutes.
 Try to do this at the same temperature as the developer.
 3. Fill the container up with diluted fix and leave for 10 minutes.
 Again agitating every minute.
+Once done, pour fix back into container.
 4. Rinse with water for 4 more minutes and your done!
+5. Add a small amount of surfactant to the solution.
+This can be a single drop of soap or you can buy a a solution by Ilford or whoever.
+All were trying to do here is reduce the surface tension of the water on the film so we do'nt get watermarks!
+Soap works nicely...